smartmonkeyio/knowledgebase/docs/flake/optimizer-v1.md

 ```

 #### Attributes:
-* id (required): Unique id for the service
+* **id** (required): Unique id for the service
-* location (required): Place to execute the service.
+* **location** (required): Place to execute the service.
-* size (optional): Size or space required in the vehicle for this job.
+* **size** (optional): Size or space required in the vehicle for this job.
 It should have as many as dimensions as the vehicles have.
-* timewindows (optional): Time when the tasks can be executed.
+* **timewindows** (optional): Time when the tasks can be executed.
 List of start and end times defined in seconds since the start of the day.
 The example above has 2 time windows to make the visit from 10am to 2pm and from 4pm to 7pm.
-* duration (optional): Duration of the service in seconds
+* **duration** (optional): Duration of the service in seconds
-* reward (optional): Reward obtained by executing the service.
+* **reward** (optional): Reward obtained by executing the service.
 Useful when there are different optional tasks and some are more important than the others.
-* optional (optional): States whether the task is mandatory or not (optional).
+* **optional** (optional): States whether the task is mandatory or not (optional).
 When it is set to false, it will fail to find a solution if the service is can’t be placed in any route.
-* requires (optional): The service will be performed only by vehicles providing all the features included in this field.
+* **requires** (optional): The service will be performed only by vehicles providing all the features included in this field.
+* **cluster** (optional) **\[NEW\]**: A cluster is a tag shared by a group of services.
+All services containing a same tag will fall in the same route.
-* pickups (optional) **(beta)**: pickup places are sites that must be visited be before executing the services.
+* **pickups** (optional): pickup places are sites that must be visited be before executing the services.
 Each pickup must provide a GPS coordinate and optionally an id, a duration, time windows and size.
 The aggregated size of the pickups should not exceed the size of the service.
 If an id for the pickup is not provided a new pickup id will be automatically generated of the form _pickup-service.id-index_.
 No pickup id can start by 'pickup-' as could produce collisions.

 ### Reward regions
 Modify the reward of the services inside the defined region by adding the region's reward to service's reward.